criswell/github-reflog/README.md

 ## Use as a git extension

-If this file is in your PATH, then it probably will work as a git extension
+If this file is in your PATH, then it will work as a git extension

 ```